PSP-Archive/docs/homebrew-lib/help.md

 Some apps will not work because they depend on a service that is no longer active (e.g. a client for the now defunct MSN Messenger service).
 In this case the app is not considered broken - it has served its purpose, and will be retained in the Library for its historic value.

+### LEDA - Legacy Software Loader

+[leda](https://github.com/PSP-Archive/leda/releases/tag/old) is a plugin designed to provide compatibility with legacy software.
+Copy `leda.prx` to the SEPLUGINS folder of your memory stick, and enable it inside the GAME.TXT and VSH.txt files: open them with a text editor and type `ms0:/seplugins/leda.prx 1` to enable the plugin.

 ### eLoader

 [eLoader](https://archive.org/details/eLoader.7z) is an application to launch older homebrew games and apps on modern firmwares.
 Because the eLoader itself has not been updated in a while, it might also fail.
 It is nevertheless useful as a last resort.